Julie's Greenroom: Production

 The show stars British actress Julie Andrews (best known as the star of The Sound of Music and Mary Poppins), who is joined by her assistant Gus (Giullian Yao Gioiello) and "The Greenies", a cast of original puppets built by The Jim Henson Company.

 The episodes include elements of the performing arts, such as an original song.
 Each episode features a guest star who engages the puppets in a specific area of the performing arts.
 Guest stars include Alec Baldwin, Sara Bareilles, Joshua Bell, Tituss Burgess, Carol Burnett, Chris Colfer, Robert Fairchild, Josh Groban, Bill Irwin, Ellie Kemper, Idina Menzel, Tiler Peck, David Hyde Pierce, Stomp, Mary Scheer, Rachel Tucker and the Story Pirates.

-The thirteen 30-minute episodes premiered simultaneously on Playhouse Disney from September 6 to November 29, 2008, and on Netflix on March 17, 2017.
+The thirteen 30-minute episodes on Netflix on March 17, 2017.

 The series’ original score was composed by Ryan Shore.